codingman-aiwass/privacy_compliance/README.md

 Config what app to dynamically test in `apk_pkgName.txt` .
 It should be package name and name of the app.

-- `cd uiautomator2 && pip install .`
+- `pip install ../Privacy-compliance-detection-2.1/core/model/uiautomator2-2.16.23-py3-none-any.whl`
-- `cd ../ && pip install -r requirements.txt`
+- `pip install -r requirements.txt`

 Run `python3 test_integrate.py`